What is forex trading?

 The most traded currency pair on the forex markets is the EUR/USD.
 Other major pairs include USD/JPY, GBP/USD, USD/CHF, USD/CAD and AUD/USD.

 Money conversion vs forex trading

-It is good to know that there is a difference between currency conversion and forex trading.
+It’s good to know that there’s a difference between currency conversion and forex trading.

 Want to stay in the loop?

 Sign up to get notifications about new BrokerChooser articles right into your mailbox.

 What is going long?
 What is going short?